 1. Less Intricate Details

-While they can handle complex designs, they may not match the precision of laser cutting machines for extremely detailed work.
+While they can handle complex designs, they may not match the precision of laser cutting machines for highly detailed work.

 2. Material Limitations